MorphoCloud/MorphoDepotDocs/README.md

 - We can use the GitHub API to automate and simplify many steps
 - GitHub handles user accounts, email integration, sys admin, and many other complex issues
 - All GitHub project management features available to organize work
-- GitHub repository "topics" can be used to organize, e.g. by species or developmental stage
+- GitHub repository "topics" can be used to organize, e.g. by species, scan type, or developmental stage
-- Readme files can include links, images, experiment descriptions, etc.
+- Extra files can include links, images, experiment descriptions...
 - Researchers learn useful open science tools

 ## Big Picture Issues